 The image above shows the Chatra dialogue from a site visitor’s perspective.
 Now that they have scheduled a meeting, they will receive email notifications to help them show up on time.
 Your own team members will also receive an event in their email calendar, with the option for email notifications.
 This ensures that meeting details are easily accessible to both parties.

 Social media is another powerful way to promote your brand.
 Not only can it be used to drive traffic to your site, but with the right content you can attract public conversation.
 Keep an eye on social media channels to make sure you’re not missing any prospects.

 The comment section of a social media post can be the perfect place to speak with your audience.
 If someone needs extra help, it’s good to send a direct message and let them know to look out for it.
+If you are using Instagram and someone needs extra help, it’s good to send Instagram messages to your followers and let them know to look out for them.
 This keeps down clutter, helps with privacy, and segues nicely into a meeting invitation.
 Here’s an example of what the Appointlet browser extension could look like inside of Twitter: